-CEO Annual Cash Performance Incentive Payment
+• CEO Annual Cash Performance Incentive Payment

 The CEO's annual cash performance incentive payment is based on an assessment of the CEO's performance against the CEO's performance objectives.
 The CEO's performance objectives are annually reviewed and approved in the first quarter of the Company's fiscal year by the Compensation Committee, in consultation with the independent directors, following a discussion of the most important objectives for the Company in the coming year.
-The CEO participates in this process by providing his proposed objectives to, and reviewing his proposed objectives with, the Committee.
+The CEO participates in this process by providing his proposed objectives with, the Committee.